TheCasachii/Nox-Programming-Language/README.md

 - [Runtime](Run.md)(WIP)
 - [Syntax](Syntax.md)

+## Updates, bugfixes
+You can find NPL update info on the [Updates](Updates.md) page.
+You can look up bugfixes and new features of the language there :-)

 ## Installation
 In order to install Nox, go to the desired installation directory and clone the repository using git clone: